 - Fourth-degree arson: Any type of arson not addressed in the previous categories

 Arson penalties in Nevada depend on the degree charged and many other factors.
 Individuals convicted of Arson in Las Vegas face a felony offense, 1 – 15 years imprisonment, $5,000 – $15,000 in fines, and restitution payments.

-Property Crime & Immigration Status In Nevada
+Property Crimes And Immigration Status

 First-time offenders of lesser property crimes like petty theft are not as likely to face deportation proceedings as those who commit more serious crimes.
-However, any unlawful conduct can lead to deportation or other consequences that affect a person’s immigration status.
+However, any unlawful conduct can lead to deportation or other consequences that can affect a person’s immigration status.

 If you’re an immigrant who’s been charged with a property crime in Las Vegas, it’s in your best interest to consult with a skilled criminal defense attorney who has in-depth immigration experience.
-Contact us today to learn how we can help.